salrashid123/istio_helloworld/README.md

 Anyway, now lets edit rule to  and change the prefix match to ```/xversion``` so the match doesn't apply A request to http://gateway_ip/version will go to v1 and v2 (since the path rule did not match)

-Once you make this change, use ```istioctl``` to make the change happen
+Once you make this change, use ```kubectl``` to make the change happen

 ```
-istioctl replace -f istio-route-version-fev1-bev1v2.yaml
+kubectl replace -f istio-route-version-fev1-bev1v2.yaml
 ```